_reei-supplement:

 The final optimization step is presented in 6.
 Final Steps and Results, in equation (59).
 This equation consitutes the third step in the complete process summarized in Appendix 1: Summary of Sinusoidal Regression Algorithm and detailed in Appendix 2: Detailed Procedure for Sinusoidal Regression.

-We assume that the optimized value is stored in the variable
+We assume that the optimized value

-to compute :
+omega2 to compute

 t = omega2 * x